-This Nano Ionic Facial Steamer with 33K Amazon Reviews Made My Face Feel Bouncy
+This Amazon Facial Steamer With 33K Reviews Made My Skin Feel Bouncy

 The Pure Daily Care Nano Ionic Facial Steamer arrived promptly (within two days) after purchasing it online through the Amazon app.
 After I unboxed it, I noticed it looked just as pictured.
 It's roughly about the size of a smaller kitchen appliance.
 It was really easy to understand how it worked.
 The steamer has three different functions.
 It can serve as a towel warmer, a smaller room humidifier, and a facial steamer.
 There were a few sheets of paper, and I quickly located the one that explained how to use each function and read through it in a couple of minutes.

 The directions were very easy to understand.
-I filled the water container, and I inserted it back into place quickly.
+I filled the water container and inserted it back into place.
 I turned the dial to "facial steamer" and probably within a minute or two steam started coming out of the main head.
 I positioned myself face as close to the steamer as I could while also avoiding being close enough to get scalded.
 I let the steam run over my face for about the length of a couple of YouTube videos (roughly 22-25 minutes) until the water was out.
-The steam came out in mostly an even spray/mist, but there were times when it was a little less and a little more steam coming out.
+The steam came out in mostly an even spray/mist, but there were times when it was a little less or a little more steam coming out.
 As for the steam itself: it felt so luxurious wafting over my face.
 It had a relaxing impact on me, and it was ultra-moisturizing too, so much so that my skin felt bouncy after.
 I felt the difference in the plumpness of my face, and it bestowed a bit of a glow.
 There wasn't ever a moment where my face was dripping wet.
-It was moderate pacing and the amount never felt excessive.
+It was moderate pacing, and the amount never felt excessive.
 I was curious how simple vaporized water could have such a glorious impact on my skin, and I figured the handy dandy product description was a great place to start for more info on this beauty wonder.

 Advertisement